PacktPublishing/Hands-On-Reactive-Programming-in-Spring-5/README.md

 Contains the following examples:

-* `ChapterFirstApplication` - web application that demonstrates the blocking communication approach.
+* `ChapterFirstApplication` - a web application that demonstrates the blocking communication approach.
-* `imperative.OrdersService` - console application that demonstrates the synchronous, blocking approach for components interactions.
+* `imperative.OrdersService` - a console application that demonstrates the synchronous, blocking approach for components interactions.
-* `callbacks.OrdersService` - console application that demonstrates the callbacks-based approach for components interactions.
+* `callbacks.OrdersService` - a console application that demonstrates the callbacks-based approach for components interactions.
-* `futures.OrdersService` - console application that demonstrates the `Future` based approach for components interactions.
+* `futures.OrdersService` - a console application that demonstrates the `Future` based approach for components interactions.
-* `completion_stage.OrdersService` - console application that demonstrates the `CompletionStage` based approach for components interactions.
+* `completion_stage.OrdersService` - a console application that demonstrates the `CompletionStage` based approach for components interactions.

 ## Chapter 2

 * Module unit tests show examples of the Observer pattern and reactive workflows with RxJava 1.
-* `pub_sub_app.Application` - the web application that demonstrates how Spring 4 enables asynchronous execution with `ApplicationEventPublisher` and SSE.
+* `pub_sub_app.Application` - a web application that demonstrates how Spring 4 enables asynchronous execution with `ApplicationEventPublisher` and SSE.
-* `rx_app.Application` - the web application that demonstrates how Spring 4 enables asynchronous execution with RxJava 1.x and SSE.
+* `rx_app.Application` - a web application that demonstrates how Spring 4 enables asynchronous execution with RxJava 1.x and SSE.
-* `rx_app_no_logs.Application` - the web application that demonstrates how Spring 4 enables asynchronous execution with RxJava 1.x and SSE.
+* `rx_app_no_logs.Application` - a web application that demonstrates how Spring 4 enables asynchronous execution with RxJava 1.x and SSE.

 ## Chapter 3

-* `conversion_problem` - web application (with corresponding unit tests) demonstrates how to convert different types of futures.
+* `conversion_problem` - a web application (with corresponding unit tests) demonstrates how to convert different types of futures.
 * `async.vs.reactive` - unit tests compares the asynchronous and reactive approached (`Publisher` as `CompletableFuture`, `CompletableFuture` as `Publisher`).
 * `news-service.NewsServiceApp` - th console application that demonstrates custom implementation of Reactive Streams' interfaces (`Publisher`, `Subscriber`, `Processor`).
 * `news-service` unit tests show how to test custom implementation of Reactive Streams with TCK. **Based on TestNG, may fail with JDK11, works with JDK8, tests may run for a couple of minutes!**
-* `jdk9` - console application that demonstrates how to adapt `reactive-streams` types to Java Flow API. **This application requires at least JDK9**.
+* `jdk9` - a console application that demonstrates how to adapt `reactive-streams` types to Java Flow API. **This application requires at least JDK9**.
 * `push.vs.pull` - classes and unit tests that demonstrate different approaches for data retrieval (pull, batched pull, push, push-pull).
-* `rxjava-reactivestreams-ratpack.LogServiceApplication` - **TODO: Review!!!** web application that demonstrates integration of Spring 4 and Ratpack. **Do not work with JDK11**
+* `rxjava-reactivestreams-ratpack.LogServiceApplication` - a web application that demonstrates integration of Spring 4 and Ratpack. **Works with JDK8**
-* `vert.x.VertxDemoApp` - web application that demonstrates how Verte.x integrates with Reactive Streams.
+* `vert.x.VertxDemoApp` - a web application that demonstrates how Verte.x integrates with Reactive Streams.

 ## Chapter 4